 Teachers also host Office Hours during standard business hours, where they will be present in a virtual classroom at a scheduled time and be available to assist students with any assignment questions on an as-needed basis.
 PALCS offers online Homework Help after standard business hours, Sunday through Thursday nights, from 6 pm to 8 pm.
 Students may log in as needed and speak with a PALCS teacher.

-K-5 students can attend any of our extra-curricular virtual field trips or open chats, and students in grades 4 and 5 have the option of participating in a non-academic virtual choir or instrumental lessons.
+K-5 students can attend any of our extra-curricular virtual field trips or open chats.
 In our offices, all elementary students are able to participate in an Elementary Connect program each month: Book Buddies and Got Science.
 Around the state, families are welcome to attend any of the numerous field trips hosted by parent network coordinators.
-Further information on PALCS activities can be found at http://www.palcs.org/all-programs, and enrolled students should check the weekly emailed Elementary School Weekly Newsletter or the PALCS Network for up-to-date field trip end event listings and contact information for these activities.
+Further information on PALCS activities can be found at https://palcs.org/all-programs, and enrolled students should check the monthly emailed Elementary School Newsletter or PALCSchool for up-to-date field trips, event listings and contact information for these activities.

 PALCS elementary guidance counselors each maintain a non-academic course where families can access supplemental monthly lessons that explore topics like positive character traits, study skills, bullying, careers and friendship.
-Guidance resources for parents and students are also available.
+Guidance resources for parents and students are also posted in this course.

 We challenge our advanced students through rigorous coursework and small group virtual lessons.
 Students who are identified as advanced in reading and/or math are assigned lessons that meet their learning needs within their grade level classes.
 PALCS honors all students who enroll with documented successful completion of advanced coursework or a GIEP.
 Our academic team works closely with each family to ensure students are challenged and placed in appropriate courses to ensure optimal social and emotional development and academic achievement.
 PALCS also offers unique electives to students interested in design, science and technology.